Baby’s First Step and Dog Moves Out of the Way

 The Baby Thinks the Dog Is Part of the Game

-The dog quietly tries to take a nap.
-Baby appears seconds later with maximum enthusiasm.
+The dog heads into the kitchen.
+Baby follows.
+The dog walks into the hallway.
+Baby follows.
+The dog tries to take a nap.
+Baby appears with maximum enthusiasm.

 This is usually when the dog realizes personal privacy is officially over.